Exfoliation is one of the basic skincare steps you’ve been doing for yonks. You know it’s important, but are you actually doing it correctly?

 In terms of professional in-clinic treatments, chemical peels such as Skin Virtue’s Ultra AHA Clinical PRO Peel are designed to eliminate dead skin cells and gently activate the skin’s renewal system – delivering a whole host of benefits for plump, nourished, clear and glowing skin.

 It’s not only how you exfoliate your skin but what you do afterwards, too.
+Moisturising will help hydrate and replenish your skin and keep that moisture locked deep in the layers of the skin.

-So, don’t skimp on moisturiser!
+So, don’t skimp on this step!

 Are you guilty of any of the above mistakes?